 Please make sure all clothing is clearly marked with your child's name so that it can returned.
 Items of value that are found are handed in to the school office.

 Am I allowed to take my child out of school for a holiday or day off?

 Only exceptional circumstances will be considered as we are no longer able to authorise holidays in term time.
 Please make an appointment with Mrs. Joseph (our Home/School Worker) to discuss this.

 All pupils are entitled to a free school meal.
 Tables are provided for children who prefer to bring a packed lunch.

 Is drinking water available?

-Water is available in the dinner hall and from fountains in the lower playground.
+Drinking water is available in all the classrooms, the dinner hall and from fountains in the lower playground.
 Pupils are also allowed to bring in a labelled water bottle for use in the classroom.

 Flavoured water is not permitted for use in the classroom, unless your child has a medical condition which requires a sweet drink.
 This must be confirmed in writing by their doctor.